vmware-archive/distributed-tracing-sample-apps/distributed-tracing/dropwizard-app/README.md

 - Use `./loadgen.sh {interval}` in the root directory to send a request of ordering shirts every `{interval}` seconds.
 You will see some random failures which is added by us randomly.

-- Now go to Jaeger UI and look for traces for service "shopping" and click on Find Traces.
+- Now go to Jaeger UI (http://localhost:16686, if you're using all-in-one docker image as given above) and look for traces for service "shopping" and click on Find Traces.

 ## Change from Jaeger to Wavefront